NirvanaSatori/phase-4-debugging-network-requests-lab/README.md

 # Putting it All Together: Client-Server Communication

+In this application, we have the following features:

+    Display a list of all the toys
+    Add a new toy when the toy form is submitted Update the number of likes for a toy
+    Donate a toy to Goodwill (and delete it from our database)

+    Add a new toy when the toy form is submitted
+        How I debugged:
+        -changed the create action in the toysController.

+    Update the number of likes for a toy
+        How I debugged:
+        -added the render json option to the update action.

+    Donate a toy to Goodwill (and delete it from our database) How I debugged:
+        -added a destroy route to the routes.rb file.

 ## Learning Goals

 - Understand how to communicate between client and server using fetch, and how